 PLEASE NOTE: To integrate wallee into your Shopify, a few more steps are required instead of just one click.
 Please follow this step-by-step documentation on how to successfully integrate to your Shopify shop.

 Shopify is a Canadian e-commerce company headquartered in Ottawa, Ontario, that develops computer software for online stores and retail point-of-sale systems.
-We built an integration into Shopify’s Payment gateway that lets you process transactions in your Store.
-The following documentation will describe you step-by-step how you can integrate the payment gateway into your store.
+We built an integration into Shopify’s Payment gateway that allows you process transactions in your preferred payment method in your Shopify store.
+Please follow the detailed steps on how to integrate wallee payments into your Shopify backend.

 The easiest way to connect your Shopify store is to use our Setup Assistant that you can access directly from your space.
 Alternatively you can launch the Boarding Assistant also here.